Smorodov/goptical/README.md

 ## Issues

 * Some components are disabled for now - see the `CMakeLists.txt` in the `src\core` folder.
+* The way chief ray is identified in GNU Optical is incorrect, as a result the ray fan analyses are also incorrect.

 ## Building on Linux